-1. Reading
+1. Reading & Math Activities

 Read the assigned textbook according to the reading schedule provided in the Tentative Class Schedule.
-Reading the text thoroughly will provide a context for class discussion and activities.
-There will be 1-2 chapters per week with accompanying activities.
+Reading the text thoroughly will provide a context for class discussion and activities..

 2. Cengage Quizzes & Video responses

 Each chapter in the textbook will include some video vignettes and quizzes based upon the material in the chapter.
 Students will access these activities through CANVAS and CENGAGE.